 Just like in child custody, the minor’s best interest is taken into account in this procedure.
 If a child would be better off alone (due to abuse or poor decision making by parents), emancipation is more likely to be granted.
 But just like custody, there are various nuances to determining what would be in the best interest of the child.

 No matter what your situation is, we will give you prompt attention, regular updates, and clear explanations regarding developments in your case.
-Call us anytime at (919)-335-5291 for a FREE CONSULTATION with a lawyer.
+Call us anytime at (919)-335-5291 for a consultation with a lawyer.